 On June 16, 1969, 378 Marlborough was acquired from Samuel and David Diamond by John M. LeCoq, trustee of the 403 Marlborough Street Trust.

-On September 30, 1999, 378 Marlborough was purchased from John LeCoq by the Mas Que Nada LLC of Saugus (Daniel Siolva, manager of record).
+On September 30, 1999, 378 Marlborough was purchased from John LeCoq by the Mas Que Nada LLC of Saugus (Daniel Silva, manager).

 On April 3, 2000, 378 Marlborough was purchased from the Mas Que Nada LLC by Elmar Seibel and his wife, Azita Bina.
 In May of 2000, they applied for (and subsequently received) permission to reduce the number of apartments from seven to four.

-378 Marlborough continued to be assessed as a four- to six-family dwelling in 2022.
+378 Marlborough was assessed as a four- to six-family dwelling in 2025.